abisop/nuttx-docs/en/reference/user/10_filesystem.md

 1.  `mmap()` can be used to support *eXecute In Place* (XIP) on random access media under the following very restrictive conditions:

-    1. Any file system that maps files contiguously on the media should implement the mmap file operation.
+    a.
+Any file system that maps files contiguously on the media should implement the mmap file operation.
 By comparison, most file system scatter files over the media in non-contiguous sectors.
         As of this writing, ROMFS is the only file system that meets this requirement.
-    2. The underlying block driver supports the `BIOC_XIPBASE` `ioctl` command that maps the underlying media to a randomly accessible address.
+    b.
+The underlying block driver supports the `BIOC_XIPBASE` `ioctl` command that maps the underlying media to a randomly accessible address.
 At present, only the RAM/ROM disk driver does this.

     Some limitations of this approach are as follows:

-    1. Since no real mapping occurs, all of the file contents are "mapped" into memory.
+    a.
+Since no real mapping occurs, all of the file contents are
+        \"mapped\" into memory.
-    2. All mapped files are read-only.
+    b.
+All mapped files are read-only.
-    3. There are no access privileges.
+    c.
+There are no access privileges.

 2. If `CONFIG_FS_RAMMAP` is defined in the configuration, then `mmap()` will support simulation of memory mapped files by copying files whole into RAM.
 These copied files have some of the properties of standard memory mapped files.
 There are many, many exceptions exceptions, however.
 Some of these include:

-    1. The goal is to have a single region of memory that represents a single file and can be shared by many threads.
+    a.
+The goal is to have a single region of memory that represents a single file and can be shared by many threads.
 That is, given a filename a thread should be able to open the file, get a file descriptor, and call `mmap()` to get a memory region.
 Different file descriptors opened with the same file path should get the same memory region when mapped.

         The limitation in the current design is that there is insufficient knowledge to know that these different file descriptors correspond to the same file.
 So, for the time being, a new memory region is created each time that `rammmap()` is called.
-Not very useful\!
+Not very useful!

-    2. The entire mapped portion of the file must be present in memory.
+    b.
+The entire mapped portion of the file must be present in memory.
         Since it is assumed that the MCU does not have an MMU, on-demanding paging in of file blocks cannot be supported.
 Since the while mapped portion of the file must be present in memory, there are limitations in the size of files that may be memory mapped (especially on MCUs with no significant RAM resources).

-    3. All mapped files are read-only.
+    c.
+All mapped files are read-only.
 You can write to the in-memory image, but the file contents will not change.

-    4. There are no access privileges.
+    d.
+There are no access privileges.

-    5. Since there are no processes in NuttX, all `mmap()` and `munmap()` operations have immediate, global effects.
+    e.
+Since there are no processes in NuttX, all `mmap()` and `munmap()` operations have immediate, global effects.
 Under Linux, for example, `munmap()` would eliminate only the mapping with a process; the mappings to the same file in other processes would not be effected.

-    6. Like true mapped file, the region will persist after closing the file descriptor.
-However, at present, these ram copied file regions are *not* automatically "unmapped" (i.e., freed) when a thread is terminated.
+    f.
+Like true mapped file, the region will persist after closing the file descriptor.
+However, at present, these ram copied file regions are *not* automatically \"unmapped\" (i.e., freed) when a thread is terminated.
 This is primarily because it is not possible to know how many users of the mapped region there are and, therefore, when would be the appropriate time to free the region (other than when munmap is called).

         NOTE: Note, if the design limitation of a) were solved, then it would be easy to solve exception d) as well.